Is THE LAST NAMSARA the first in a series?

 Where can I get an advanced review copy of your book?

 Sadly, I receive far more requests for review copies than my publisher gives me!
 (Authors receive very few review copies of their books.)
-If you’re interested in reviewing my book, trying requesting it on NetGalley or Edelweiss, add it to your Goodreads so you can be alerted to giveaways, or email my publisher.
+If you’re interested in reviewing my book, try requesting it on NetGalley or Edelweiss, add it to your Goodreads so you can be alerted to giveaways, or email my publisher.

 Will you look at my manuscript?

 Unfortunately, I just don't have the time!
 If you’re serious about improving your craft, a great way to get feedback is through online writing forums like Wattpad, or entering contests like Pitch Wars, or checking out Maggie Stiefvater’s Critique Partner Matchup.

 What did you do before you were an author?